I bought the above LP album around February or March of 1985

 occurred on radio.
 KRYPTONITE, JIMMY OLSEN, the BATMAN/

 SUPERMAN team-up, and the famous call to action as Supes took flight:

-"Up, up and awaaayyyy!!!"
+"Up, up and awaaayyy!!"
 One of the more interesting aspects of the

-album is a selection of extracts from interviews with BUD COLLYER,
+album is a selection of extracts from interviews with CLAYTON 'BUD'

-the radio and cartoon voice of Superman and CLARK KENT.
-Certainly
+COLLYER, the radio & cartoon voice of Superman and CLARK KENT.

-worth having in my collection, and maybe I'll listen to it again in
+Certainly worth having in my collection, and maybe I'll give it another